chege-5/AnomalyM/README.md

 cd AnomalyM

-Create and Activate a Virtual Environment python -m venv venv source venv/bin/activate        # Linux/macOS venv\Scripts\activate           # Windows
+# Create and Activate a Virtual Environment
+    python -m venv venv
+    source venv/bin/activate        # Linux/macOS
+    venv\Scripts\activate           # Windows

-3. Install Dependencies
+#Install Dependencies

-The project uses pyshark, scikit-learn, and joblib.
+**The project uses pyshark, scikit-learn, and joblib.**

       pip install -r requirements.txt

-Training the Machine Learning Model
+**Training the Machine Learning Model**

 Before running anomaly detection, you must train an Isolation Forest model using a baseline PCAP (normal traffic).

-Example:

-python -m scripts.train_isolation_forest baseline.pcap \
-    --model-path models/isolation_forest.joblib \
+       **python -m scripts.train_isolation_forest baseline.pcap \ --model-path models/isolation_forest.joblib \ --max-packets 20000**
-    --max-packets 20000

-This script:
+This:

-Loads packets
+1. Loads packets

-Converts them into flows using the feature engineering module
+2. Converts them into flows using the feature engineering module

-Trains an Isolation Forest model
+3. Trains an Isolation Forest model

-Saves the model into models/isolation_forest.joblib
+4. Saves the model into models/isolation_forest.joblib

-If the model is missing, ML-based anomaly detection will not run.
+# If the model is missing, ML-based anomaly detection will not run.

-Running the Analyzer
+5. Running the Analyzer

-Use the CLI to process a PCAP and generate a JSON report:
+6. Use the CLI to process a PCAP and generate a JSON report:

-python -m src.cli sample.pcap --output report.json --max-packets 500
+       **python -m src.cli sample.pcap --output report.json --max-packets 500**